dwp/snapshot-sender/README.md

 The services are listed in the `docker-compose.yaml` file and logs can be retrieved for all services, or for a subset.

-    docker-compose logs aws-s3
+    docker-compose logs <container-name-or-id>

-The logs can be followed so new lines are automatically shown.
+The logs can be followed so output is automatically shown:

-    docker-compose logs -f aws-s3
+    docker-compose logs -f  <container-name-or-id>

-## UC laptops
+## UC laptop setup

-This is a one time activity.
+This is a set of one time activities.

 ### Java